HomeLatest NewsTelecomCommScope partners with Nokia on passive-active antenna

 Register Now →

-“The passive-active antenna solutions give operators a strong case for 5G ready networks, while also increasing the capacity and performance of existing technologies,” said Farid Firouzbakht, senior of RF Solutions, CommScope.
+“The passive-active antenna solutions give operators a strong case for 5G ready networks, while also increasing the capacity and performance of existing technologies,” said Farid Firouzbakht, senior vice president of RF Solutions, CommScope.
 “We will continue to build on the momentum with Nokia, developing innovative solutions for operators.”

 The passive-active antenna solutions will be released for commercial deployment in 2019, said the company.